 For me, the prospect of photographing someone’s most special of days is a real privilege and honor, but obviously a huge responsibility which I take with the deepest felt seriousness and dedicated professionalism.

 I think I am offer a unique proposition because I do have an artistic eye when it comes to photography, I have a lot of business experience (managing a number of companies at the highest levels), and, funny enough, I am a true romantic at heart.

 I’ve spent my entire life looking (and holding out for) my own special “soul mate” (I believe that there is such a thing), and I found her (Shelley) early in 2014.
 So I come at photography from a perspective of someone who “gets it”, and is keenly tuned into feeling and emotions, and those “connections”.
 Shelley (now my photography partner) and I got married ourselves on a beach in Maui in September 2015!

 I also have self awareness, and my quiet style is to try to be as invisible and respectful as possible at important events (not a distraction).

-I use a ridiculous amount of the highest quality and most current photography equipment (thanks to the demanding nature of shooting concerts, which is one of the most demanding and challenging when it comes to cameras and lenses); so not only do you get me and my experience, but equipment that few others could match.
+We use a ridiculous amount of the highest quality and most current photography equipment (thanks to the demanding nature of shooting concerts, which is one of the most demanding and challenging when it comes to cameras and lenses); so not only do you get us and our experience, but equipment that few others could match.

-My objective is to be approachable and reasonable, with good advice and ideas and a fun nature.
-I always follow “The Golden Rule”, so I imagine what I would wish for with a photographer for my own event or needs, and that is what I want to deliver, and to exceed expectations.
+Our objective is to be approachable and reasonable, with good advice and ideas and a fun nature.
+We always follow “The Golden Rule”, so we imagine what we would wish for with a photographer for our own event or needs, and that is what we want to deliver, and to exceed expectations.

 You can read a little more about me in my 2015 cover featured interview with the Monterey County Weekly and latest photo exhibit at The Press Club by visiting my sister site at Rock Subculture: LINK